 Prior research involving randomized trials in laboratory settings has demonstrated that iron supplementation results in elevated work capacity among iron deficient subjects.
 We have sought to replicate this result with our subjects using a bicycle ergometer.
 Since the ergocycle needs to remain stable, it cannot be taken to households.
 We randomly selected 100 male respondents age 30 through 70 from the WISE study sample and transported them to a physiology laboratory in Yogyakarta in October 2004, at the end of the intervention.
 At the laboratory, each respondent participated in a timed stationary bicycle ergometer test in which the subject cycled until exhaustion up to a limit of 18 minutes with weights increased every six minutes.
 Each subject was monitored by trained laboratory technicians with blood pressure, pulse and EKG monitors.
-It is thus possible to measure work done (energy expended) and, thereby, work capacity (V0^{2max}).
+It is thus possible to measure work done (energy expended) and, thereby, work capacity (V02max).
 The time cycled is reported for low Hb and high Hb treatments and controls in the lower panel of Table 4.
-Whereas there are no difference for the high Hb subjects, the low Hb treatments who received the supplements were able to cycle for 2.7 minutes longer than the controls who received no supplement.
+Whereas there are no differences for those subjects who had higher levels of Hb at baseline, subjects who were at low Hb at baseline and received the supplement were able to cycle for 2.7 minutes longer than similar low-Hb controls who did not receive the supplement.
 We conclude that we have increased iron blood levels and work capacity among the treatments who had low levels of Hb at baseline.